juanpc2018/GTX-1050-Ti-Linux/README.md

 i've seen it run flawless with driver 510, same machine, same OS, but unable to reproduce, </br>
 seems Kubuntu installer 22.04.5 does something strange/different when detects Nvidia GPU, instead of iGPU </br>
-.iso propietary drivers seem different from nvidia web drives, </br>
+.iso propietary drivers seem different from nvidia web drivers, </br>
 web drivers does Not install easy. </br>

 #### Problem #3. </br>